An Intention-driven Lane Change Framework Considering Heterogeneous Dynamic Cooperation in Mixed-traffic Environment: Abstract

 \section{Abstract}

-In mixed-traffic environments, where autonomous vehicles (AVs) must interact with diverse human-driven vehicles (HVs), the unpredictability of human intentions and heterogeneous driving behaviors poses significant challenges to safe and efficient lane change maneuvers.
+In mixed-traffic environments, autonomous vehicles (AVs) must interact with heterogeneous human-driven vehicles (HVs) whose intentions and driving styles vary across individuals and scenarios.
+Such variability introduces uncertainty into lane change interactions, where safety and efficiency critically depend on accurately anticipating surrounding drivers’ cooperative responses.
 Existing methods often oversimplify these interactions by assuming uniform or fixed behavioral patterns.
 To address this limitation, we propose an \emph{intention-driven lane change framework} that integrates driving-style recognition with cooperation-aware decision-making and motion-planning.
-First, a deep learning-based classifier is developed to identify distinct human driving styles from the NGSIM dataset in real time.
-Second, we introduce a cooperation score composed of intrinsic and interactive components, which estimates surrounding drivers’ intentions and quantifies their willingness to cooperate with the ego vehicle’s lane change.
-Third, a decision-making module is designed by combining behavior cloning (BC) with inverse reinforcement learning (IRL) to determine whether a lane change should be initiated under current conditions.
-Finally, a coordinated motion-planning architecture is established, integrating IRL-based intention inference with model predictive control (MPC) to generate collision-free and socially compliant trajectories.
-Extensive experiments demonstrate that the proposed intention-driven BC–IRL model achieves superior performance, reaching 94.2\% accuracy and 94.3\% F1-score, and outperforming multiple rule-based and learning-based baselines.
-In particular, it improves lane change recognition by 4–15\% in F1-score, highlighting the benefit of modeling inter-driver heterogeneity via intrinsic and interactive cooperation scores.
-By bridging the gap between real-world human behaviors and automated lane change strategies, this work advances the development of context-aware and human-like AV systems for safe and efficient operations in complex traffic environments.
+A deep learning-based classifier identifies distinct human driving styles in real time.
+We then introduce a dual-perspective cooperation score composed of intrinsic style-dependent tendencies and interactive dynamic components, enabling interpretable and adaptive intention prediction and quantitative inference.
+A decision-making module combines behavior cloning (BC) and inverse reinforcement learning (IRL) to determine lane change feasibility.
+Later, a coordinated motion-planning architecture integrating IRL-based intention inference with model predictive control (MPC) is established to generate collision-free and socially compliant trajectories.
+Experiments on the NGSIM dataset show that the proposed decision-making model outperforms representative rule-based and learning-based baselines, achieving 96.98\% accuracy in lane change classification.
+Motion-planning evaluations further demonstrate improved maneuver success and execution stability in mixed-traffic environments.
+These results validate the effectiveness of structured cooperation modeling for intention-driven autonomous lane changes.